-Hyperpigmentation is a common condition and occours when a excess of a pigment called melanin forms light to dark brown patches on skin.
+Hyperpigmentation is a common skincare struggle for many people and occours when overproduction of melanin, unevenly distributed on the skin surface, forms light to dark brown patches/spots on the skin.

 Increased melanin production is stimulated by different factors:

 Hormonal fluctuation caused by pregnancy or birth control can result in Melasma, increased production of melanin in sun exposed areas.
-This usually affects a person’s chin, cheeks, nose and upper lip.
+This usually affects chins, cheeks, nose and upper lip.

-Air pollution particles penetrates the skin, causing oxidative stress.
-This damages skin cells and causes excess production of melanin.
+Air pollution particles penetrates the skin.
+This damages skin cells and can cause excess production of melanin.

 never hesitate to seek medical advice if you notice any marks on your skin that are of concern to you.